 If your heartbeat is out of whack from atrial fibrillation and medicine doesn't help, your doctor might suggest two high-tech solutions.

-He may try to get your ticker's rhythm back in the right groove with a procedure called ablation.
-Or he may put a pacemaker in your chest -- a device that sends out pulses to keep your heartbeat on track.
+They may try to get your ticker's rhythm back in the right groove with a procedure called ablation.
+Or they may put a pacemaker in your chest -- a device that sends out pulses to keep your heartbeat on track.
 Some people need both methods.

 Your doctor can help you decide which treatment is right for you, but learn as much as you can about the pros and cons.
 It will give you the confidence to move forward with a treatment plan that can get your heart pumping right.